-Leidos's Military & Veterans Health Solutions Group anticipates several openings for Operational Psychologists at various locations to support the Protection of the Force and Family (POTFF) Contract.
+Leidos's Military & Veterans Health Solutions Group anticipates several openings for Operational Psychologists at various locations to support the Preservation of the Force and Family (POTFF) Contract.

 The contractor shall provide technical expertise, guidance, and direct clinical services in the area of operational psychology to special operations forces (SOF).
 In concert with an existing active duty, Operational Psychologists,

 or independently if no such active duty psychologist is available, the contractor shall develop, plan and initiate resiliency programs for preventing and treating behavioral health issues to support all aspects of service member

 readiness and resilience.
 The contractor shall: conduct, administer, and interpret a full spectrum of psychological assessment tools and consult with command personnel; manage relevant process improvement, program validation,